alisher-nil/pyspark_test_assignment/README.md

-# Product-Category Mapping in PySpark
+# Product-Category Mapping in PySpark Test Assignment

 This repository contains a solution for mapping products to categories using PySpark DataFrames.